reciveci/app/README.md

-Onsen UI Quick Startup Guide
+ReciVeci - Onsen UI Quick Startup Guide
 ====

 This document describes the minimum information required to develop an app using Onsen UI.